Skip to Main Content

 Step 3: After a few seconds, you will see your Perma.cc record.
 You should add the URL of the Perma link (shown in blue near the top of the screen) into the citation by placing it in brackets at the end (Bluebook Rule 18.2.1(d)).
 The Perma link will become permanent after 24 hours.

-If you are unable to save a page - perhaps the website is tagging Perma as a bot and disallowing capture - there is a workaround.
+Troubleshooting: If you are unable to save a page, the website might be identifying Perma as a bot and disallowing capture.
+There is a workaround.
 See instructions in the box below labeled Archiving PDF Documents.

 Batch Link Creation: If you have multiple pages to archive, Perma.cc now allows you to create multiple Perma links at once.
 Once you're logged in, select your journal from the drop-down menu and click on "create multiple links", just under the "Create A Perma Link" button.
 In the frame that pops up, enter your URLs, one per line; when you're done, click on "Create Links".
 When the links are ready, you'll see a list of the pages you've archived alongside their brand-new Perma Links.